-Our not for profit care homes have a 'good' CQC rating, 5* food hygiene and are pet friendly.
+Our not for profit care homes provide a high standard of care, have 5* food hygiene and are pet friendly.

 Our care homes

 Here are some more areas we know are important to think about when choosing a care home:

 Our mission, to help people live their later life to the full, means we place great emphasis on our daily activities.
 We know how important activities are for the wellbeing of each resident and their quality of life.

 We have dedicated activities co-ordinators in each of our care homes who create a fun and varied daily activities programme to reflect the current choices of our residents.
 Activities may be group or individual sessions, dependent on individual residents' requirements.

 Activities are arranged each morning and afternoon, in addition to residents coming together to socialise or enjoy hobbies of their own.
 Residents enjoy trips out and spending time in the beautiful gardens surrounding each home.